Gremlins: Plot

-Struggling inventor Randall Peltzer visits a Chinatown antique store, hoping to find a Christmas present for his son Billy.
-Inside, Randall encounters a small, furry creature called a mogwai (Cantonese: 魔怪, 'devil').
-The owner, Mr. Wing, refuses to sell Randall the creature, but his grandson secretly does, warning Randall to remember three important rules: do not expose the mogwai to light, especially sunlight, which will kill it; do not let it come in contact with water; and above all, never feed it after midnight.
+Struggling inventor Randall Peltzer visits a Chinatown antique store to find a Christmas present for his son, Billy.
+In it, Randall uncovers a small and furry creature called a mogwai (Cantonese: 魔怪, 'devil').
+The owner, Mr. Wing, refuses to sell it to Randall, but his grandson secretly does, warning Randall to remember three important rules concerning its care – keep the creature away from light, especially sunlight, which will kill it; do not let it come in contact with water; and above all, never let it eat after midnight.

-Randall returns home to Kingston Falls, where he gives the mogwai to Billy as a pet.
-Billy works in the local bank, but fears that his dog Barney will be put down by widowed miser Mrs. Deagle.
-Randall names the mogwai "Gizmo" and explains the three rules.
-Gizmo is friendly and docile, but when Billy's young friend Pete accidentally spills water over Gizmo, five more mogwai spawn from his back, a more troublemaking sort led by the aggressive Stripe, named for the tuft of fur on his head.
-Billy shows one of the mogwai to his former elementary school science teacher, Mr. Hanson, spawning another mogwai, on whom Hanson experiments.
-Back at home, Stripe and his fellow mogwai trick Billy into feeding them after midnight by severing the power cord on his alarm clock.
-They form cocoons, as does Hanson's mogwai, which soon hatch, emerging as mischievous, dark green, reptilian monsters, who then torture Gizmo and attack Billy's mother, Lynn.
-Hanson is killed by his gremlin.
+In Randall's hometown of Kingston Falls, Billy works at the local bank, but fears that his dog Barney will be put down by widowed miser Ruby Deagle.
+His father returns and offers him the mogwai, now named "Gizmo", as a pet and informs him of the rules.
+Gizmo is friendly and docile, but when Billy's friend, Pete Fountaine, accidentally spills water on Gizmo, five more mogwai spawn from him – a more mischievous sort led by the aggressive Stripe, named after the white and mohawk-like tuft of fur on his head.
+Billy shows one of the mogwai to his former elementary school science teacher, Roy Hanson, spawning another mogwai, whom the latter experiments on.
+Back home, Stripe and his fellow mogwai trick Billy into feeding them after midnight by sabotaging his bedside clock.
+They form cocoons, as does Hanson's mogwai, which soon hatch, emerging as destructive and reptilian imp-like monsters called "gremlins".
+Hanson is murdered by his gremlin, while those at the Peltzer house torture Gizmo and assault Billy's mother, Lynn.